All Episodes

 It was pushed through by one of the most corrupt politicians to ever hold sway in New York City.

-His name was Timothy Sullivan, who was part of the uh the Tammany Hall gang who ran New York.
+His name was Timothy Sullivan, who was part of the Tammany Hall gang who ran New York.

-He is credited, Tim Sullivan, as being one of the earliest ward representative to use his position to enable the activities of criminal street gangs.
+He has credited Tim Sullivan as being one of the earliest ward representatives to use his position to enable the activities of criminal street gangs.

-Now the Sullivan Act is a state law that required a permit to carrier on a concealed weapon, which eventually became law on May 29, 1911.
+Now, the Sullivan Act is a state law that required a permit to carry her on a concealed weapon, which eventually became law on May 29, 1911.

 According to the incompetency hearing, Sullivan elicited paranoid delusions, believed he was being spied upon, his food was being poisoned.

-This is the man responsible for the current gun banks.
+This is the man responsible for the current gun ban in New York City.

 George Will had a piece over the weekend, more questions for nominee Elena Kagan.